kamtoeddy/ivo/README.md

 - The sanitized value returned from this function will be updated in context values.
 - This function can also update values in context options.

-## ErrorTool
+## ErrorSanitizer

-Custom errors are a key aspect of schema validation.
-This trait/interface is what makes custom validation error payloads returned from unsuccessful create or update operations on domain entities.
+ivo only assigns one validation error for each input field at a time, and the final validation payload gets returned from unsuccessful create or update operations on domain entities.
+If the final validation payload or field errors need to be customized, it can be done via the `ErrorSanitizer` interface/trait.
+More on this can be found in the documentations for each language.